thijoubert/chulapa/collections/_posts/2022-07-28-How-to-track-anonymous-links.md

 ﻿---
-title: "Why do my users generate a lot of anonymous links and how to track them"
+title: "Why do my users generate a lot of anonymous links and how to track them?"
 subtitle:
 excerpt: "Because of a too loose configuration, a lack of mastery of the tools and attention, users create many anonymous links without being aware of it."
 tags: